Menu

 A good business website incorporates various elements that make the user experience seamless.
 Some crucial elements to prioritize in your website design include:

 Most users come to your website with a goal, such as finding an item’s price or contacting customer support.
-You want to make it as quick and easy as possible for them to complete that goal.
+You want to make it as quick and easy as possible for them to complete that task.
 A confusing website where users must click around and search extensively creates frustrated customers likely to leave your site for a competitor’s.

 Your navigation should be clear and self-explanatory and include broad headings with related subtopics.
 If you have many pages, consider using breadcrumb navigation along with menu navigation so users can easily backtrack to a higher level.